Huts and bivvies

 Kapakapanui Hut144433A lovely hut on a lovely circuit, complete with a porch for removing wet gear.
 Six bunks.

-Blue Range Hut174535An absolute favourite, tiny Blue Range Hut has a picnic table and is characterised by Masterton Hospital’s old signs and historic maps from the area.
+Blue Range Hut174535An absolute fave, tiny Blue Range Hut has a picnic table and is characterised by Masterton Hospital’s old signs and historic maps from the area.

 Mitre Flats Hut144334A somewhat nondescript hut, but one with lovely camping and swimming at the doorstep.
 A great summer option.